- Career Tracks

 Whether you choose a program that is international or domestic, it is an experience bound to change your view of the world.
 Click to learn more about Off- Campus Study and Liberal Arts In Focus at Ripon College.

-The Infant Cognition Lab (ICL), which has been in operation under the direction of Dr. Kristine Kovack-Lesh, associate professor of psychology, since 2008, provides significant applied opportunities for students in Ripon's psychology department.
-Research focuses on mental developmental stages in young infants.
-Students work in the lab year-round, where they gain valuable hands-on-training in the field of psychology and learn how to effectively communicate a research question to an outside community member.
-Click here to learn more.
+- The Infant Cognition Lab, under the direction of Dr. Kristine Kovack-Lesh since 2008, provides significant applied opportunities for students in Ripon's psychology department.
+Research focuses on developmental stages in young infants and children.
+Students work in the lab year-round and gain valuable hands-on-training in the field of psychology and learn how to effectively communicate a research question to an outside community member.